 The bench rejected the assertions made by the police that gambling activities were being carried out in the club as the name of the game that was offered at the club was not stated in the FIR.
 Additionally, for the charge to be made out, evidence would have to be provided with regards to gambling.
 In other words, it would have to be proven that a game of chance was being played for stakes.

 While allowing the FIR to be quashed, the court also added that although the club recorded all activities via CCTV, the police did not examine the footage to check what games were actually being played within the recreational club.

-This is not the first occasion where clubs offering poker in India have been halted by local authorities.
+This is not the first occasion where clubs offering poker have been halted by local authorities.
 Police have interrupted the operation of a few clubs in the state of Gujarat over the last few months.

 As per the Times of India, Hotel Ramada in Ahmedabad has filed a petition in the Gujarat High Court seeking an order directing the police to allow peaceful conduct of poker games.
 A similar petition was filed in the Gujarat HC by Kizhakke Naduvath Suresh....